PrashamTrivedi/MongoObsidianNotes/PSTT/Replication.md

 - `secondary`: Routes read operations only to the secondary members in replica sets.
 - `secondaryPreferred`: Routes read operations from secondary, but if no secondary members are available, reads are routed through primary.
 - `nearest`: Routes read operations to the replica set node with the least network latency to the host, regardless of the member type.
 This supports geographically local read.
+- We can also specify tags if we want to read from specific secondaries.

 In above modes, if read preference is primary, that means secondaries are for HA only.
 And in all other modes, we may receive stale data.